 Library Book Mould Removal

-A NLR technician was brought in to conduct a mould assessment in a small library room.
-The extent of the mould present showed that a large amount of books and surfaces were contaminated with active mould growth and required remediation.
-Once approved, a NLR team was sent in to remove the mould.
+An NLR technician was brought in to conduct a mould assessment in a small library room.
+The extent of the mould present showed that a large number of books and surfaces were contaminated with active mould growth and required remediation.
+Once approved, an NLR team was sent in to remove the mould.

-•Installed HEPA filtration units to filter air of mould concentrations in the air during and in between days of remediation.
+• Installed HEPA filtration units to filter the air of mould concentrations in the air during and in-between days of remediation.

 • Sealed air conditioning vents from spreading more mould.
 This was to be fixed by others.

-• All affected books were HEPA vaccuumed and dry wiped with microfibre cloths, packed into boxes and sent for delivery to a third party irradiation facility
+• All affected books were HEPA vacuumed and dry wiped with microfibre cloths, packed into boxes and sent for delivery to a third party irradiation facility

 • Clean shelves, surfaces, walls with HEPA vacuuming and wet wash wiping

 Mould levels were significantly reduced, and active mould growth was removed.
-The books were sent off to be irradiated to completely remove the mould from each page.
 The client was happy, the A/C system was fixed and the library was able to be used again.
 If you have any queries on mould growth and/or documentation remediation, please don't hesitate to contact us.
 You can do so by clicking on the button below.